jhave/Wavenet-for-Poem-Generation/README.md

 ## Generating text

-You can use the `generate.py` script to generate audio using a previously trained model.
+You can use the `generate.py` script to generate poetry using a previously trained model.

 Run
 ```